-Oatmeal Lunchbox Cookies are small, wholesome treats perfect for tucking into a lunchbox to brighten your favorite child’s day!
+Oatmeal Lunchbox Cookies are small, wholesome, healthy cookies for kids that are perfect for tucking into a lunchbox to brighten your favorite child’s day!

 I don’t know about you, but we’re only two weeks into the school year and I’m already tired of packing lunches.
 Ha!
 But not really.?
 I happily whip up breakfast for my family every morning, and half the time, I actually enjoy cooking dinner.
 And when the kids are at home in the middle of the day, I don’t mind making lunch at all.